rprouse/Commodore64/Readme.md

 - `src/basic-computer-games` - Games from the best selling computer book [BASIC Computer Games](https://en.wikipedia.org/wiki/BASIC_Computer_Games) by David H. Ahl.
 - `src/more-basic-computer-games` - Games from the followup book [More BASIC Computer Games](https://archive.org/details/More_BASIC_Computer_Games_1980_Creative_Computing) by David H. Ahl.
+- `src/utilities/bas2lowercase` - Converts all BASIC `*.bas` files in a given directory to lowercase.
+Even though the files appear to be UPPERCASE on the C64, they need to be lowercase when converting.

 ## Prerequisites